 How Does Teeth Whitening Work?

-Your smile is often the first impression people get from you, and having a whiter smile can help you feel more confident and secure in your appearance.
+Your smile is often the first impression people get from you, and having teeth whitening can help you feel more confident and secure in your appearance.
 If your teeth are less than white, you may have considered teeth whitening in order to improve your teeth’s appearance and brightness.
 The following is a guide to how teeth whitening works and whether or not it may be the right option for you.

 What Makes Teeth Less than White?

 First, it’s important to discuss what can make your teeth less than white.
 There are many factors that go into your teeth’s whiteness; the following are the most significant factors that can make your teeth less white.

 - Age.
 Over time, the enamel on your teeth will naturally wear down; this causes your teeth to become less white over time.